VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Experiment

 RMSE penalizes large congestion mispredictions more heavily and complements MAE by highlighting severe local errors.
 Together, these metrics provide a comprehensive evaluation of congestion prediction performance: Pearson measures value-level linear accuracy, Spearman and Kendall focus on ranking quality and hotspot ordering, while MAE and RMSE quantify absolute prediction errors.
 All metrics are computed separately for cell-level and grid-level predictions.

-\textbf{Implementation details.} VeriHGN is implemented in PyTorch 2.1 with PyTorch Geometric 2.4~\cite{fey2019fast}.
-All experiments are conducted on a single NVIDIA L40S GPU with CUDA 11.8.
-We train with AdamW optimizer (learning rate $5 \times 10^{-4}$, weight decay $10^{-4}$) and StepLR scheduler (step size 50, $\gamma = 0.5$) for up to 200 epochs.
-Early stopping with patience 20 is based on average validation Spearman correlation $\bar{\rho}_s = (\rho_s^{\text{cell}} + \rho_s^{\text{grid}}) / 2$.
-We adopt Spearman rather than validation loss for early stopping, as we empirically observed that low MSE loss does not always indicate good ranking quality---a model that predicts near-constant values achieves low loss on the sparse congestion distribution but zero correlation.
+\textbf{Implementation details.} VeriHGN is implemented in PyTorch 2.1~\cite{paszke2019pytorch} with PyTorch Geometric 2.4~\cite{fey2019fast}.
+Experiments are conducted on a single NVIDIA L40S GPU with CUDA 11.8.
+We train using AdamW with learning rate $5 \times 10^{-4}$ and weight decay $10^{-4}$, together with a StepLR scheduler with step size 50 and $\gamma = 0.5$, for up to 200 epochs.
+Early stopping with patience 20 is based on the average validation Spearman correlation $\bar{\rho}_s = (\rho_s^{\text{cell}} + \rho_s^{\text{grid}}) / 2$.
+We use Spearman rather than validation loss because low MSE can be misleading under sparse congestion distributions, where near-constant predictions may achieve low loss but poor ranking quality.